saaguero/ckad-notes/README.md

 https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/

 https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/
+- Labels can be attached to objects at creation time or later on.
+They can be modified at any time.
 - The name segment is required and must be 63 characters or less, beginning and ending with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
 The prefix is optional.
 If specified, the prefix must be a DNS subdomain: a series of DNS labels separated by dots (.), not longer than 253 characters in total, followed by a slash (/).
 - The kubernetes.io/ and k8s.io/ prefixes are reserved for Kubernetes core components.
 - Valid label values must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.